At Tidelift, we care deeply for open source software.

 Just sign in and link your GitHub.com account to get started.
 (If you’re not using GitHub.com, we’re working on support for additional platforms—get in touch if you’d like a preview.)

-We’re continuing to add Tidelift subscription coverage for more parts of the open source landscape all the time.
-When you use Tidelift to monitor your open source dependencies, you’ll be alerted to the availability of new Tidelift subscriptions that cover packages you use.
+We’re continuing to add subscription coverage for more parts of the open source landscape all the time.
+When you use Tidelift to monitor your open source dependencies, you’ll be alerted to the availability of support that covers the packages you use.

 Maintainers: consider becoming a lifter

-Along with the launch of our first subscriptions, we’re reaching out to maintainers and core teams—we call them lifters—interested in helping build a sustainable business around their own projects.
+Along with the launch of the Tidelift Subscription, we’re reaching out to maintainers and core teams—we call them lifters—interested in helping build a sustainable business around their own projects.

 Tidelift provides a means for maintainers to band together in a scalable model that works—for everyone.
 Those who build and maintain open source software get compensated for their effort—and those who use their creations get more dependable software, delivered via a Tidelift subscription.